Tour Overview (Rough Itinerary).

-Delhi Sightseeing Tour
+Delhi Sightseeing Tour Package

-Services not included:- Tips, telephone bills, Meals unless specified.
+Services are not included:- Tips, telephone bills, and Meals unless specified.
 Medical and baggage insurance.
-All other services which is not specified.
+All other services are not specified.

 Jama Masjid : Jama Masjid of Delhi is the largest mosque in India.
 The Jama Masjid is located in the old city.
 It stands in front of the Red Fort across the road.
 It projects beautifully into the Old-Delhi skyline.
 It was built between 1644 and 1658.
 Rickshaw Tour in Chandni Chowk.

-Raj Ghat: The memorial of the Father of Nation,(Mahatma Gandhi) Raj Ghat is located a midst a lush garden.
+Raj Ghat: The memorial of the Father of Nation,(Mahatma Gandhi) Raj Ghat is located amid a lush garden.
 The last utterance of Gandhi “Hey Ram’’ is inscribed on his cenotaph in golden letters.
-There are two Gandhi museums in the premises namely Gandhi Memorial Museum and Gandhi Smriti Museum.
-Some more place here if you like to spend more time here like Vijay Ghat, Delhi is the memorial of India’s second Prime Minister, Lal Bahadur Shastri.
+There are two Gandhi museums on the premises namely Gandhi Memorial Museum and Gandhi Smriti Museum.
+Some more places here if you like to spend more time here like Vijay Ghat, Delhi is the memorial of India’s second Prime Minister, Lal Bahadur Shastri.
 He was a great freedom fighter who was associated with the likes of Mahatma Gandhi and Jawaharlal Nehru.
 And Shanti Van,Shakti sthal

 India Gate: Situated on Rajpath, in the center of Delhi, this 42-meter high arch, was designed by Edwin Lutyens, in memory of the Indian soldiers who sacrificed their lives during the first World War.
 Their names can be seen inscribed on the arch.
-The Amar Jawan Jyoti, an eternal flame, burns in memory of the unknown soldier, beneath the shelter of the arch, which is surrounded by green lawns, fountains and water bodies - an evergreen picnic zone in the heart of central Delhi.
+The Amar Jawan Jyoti, an eternal flame, burns in memory of the unknown soldier, beneath the shelter of the arch, which is surrounded by green lawns, fountains, and water bodies - an evergreen picnic zone in the heart of central Delhi.

 DRIVE PAST:-Parliament House and President House

-Humayun’s Tomb: The mughals brought with them a love for gardens, fountains and water.
+Humayun’s Tomb: The Mughals brought with them a love for gardens, fountains, and water.
 The first mature example of Mughal architecture in India, Humayun's Tomb was built by the emperor's grieving widow, Haji Begum, in 1565 AD.
 Constructed with red sandstone and ornamented marks the beginning of a new tradition of ornate style which culminated in the Taj Mahal of Agra.
 Designed by the Persian architect, Mirza Ghyas, Humayun's Tomb shows a marked shift from the Persian tradition of using colored tiles for ornamentation.
-Located in the midst of a large square garden, screened by high walls, with gateways to the south and west, the tomb is a square tower surmounted by a magnificent marble dome.
+Located amid a large square garden, screened by high walls, with gateways to the south and west, the tomb is a square tower surmounted by a magnificent marble dome.
 The dome stands 140 feet from the base of the terrace and is topped with a copper pinnacle.
 Lotus Temple : (close on Monday): Lotus Temple is one of the most incredible architectures of the Bahai faith.
 It is situated at Kalkaji, a place close to New Delhi.
 The temple has been constructed to resemble a lotus flower.
 The huge lotus flower has been made out of marble, dolomite, cement, and sand.
 The temple does not impose restrictions on any visitor and has been thrown open to people of all religions.